Project: Mist Gravity Gun Guide

 Can the Gravity Gun defeat giant creatures?

-That is not verified before launch.
+That is not verified yet.
 Treat giant creature interactions as a hands-on test item.

 Is the Gravity Gun useful in co-op?